-The Precision Machining Technology program offers a two-year Associate in Applied Science degree, a one-year Machinist Certificate, and a CNC Operator Certificate.
-All three offerings are stackable to allow a pace convenient to students.
+The Precision Machining Technology program offers a one-year Machinist Certificate, and a CNC Operator Certificate.
+Both offerings are stackable to allow a pace convenient to students.
 The program is designed to prepare traditional and non-traditional students for entry level positions.

-Students will be trained in the conventional areas (lathe, mills, drills and grinders}, as well as in Computer Numerical Control (CNC).
+Students will be trained in the conventional areas (lathe, mills, drills and grinders), as well as in Computer Numerical Control (CNC).
 A working knowledge of the machinery's handbook will provide graduates the knowledge to be contributors in any environment they work.
-The full curriculum will include both technical and general courses necessary for students to successfully compete in the work environment.
-A laptop computer with detailed specifications (other than a Mac) is required for the first and second years.
+The curriculum will include both technical and general courses necessary for students to successfully compete in the work environment.
+A laptop computer with detailed specifications (other than a Mac) is required.
 Students will be using Mastercam CAD/CAM software extensively for creating CNC programs.
-Solidworks 3D modeling software is used to design and build working models of projects.
+3D modeling software is used to design and build working models of projects.
 Class schedules are designed for students to earn while they learn.
 A combination of hands on, Hybrid, and online classes create an opportunity for tremendous earning potential while working within the industry.
 100% job placement is normally obtained within the industry after successful completion.

 The Precision Machining Technology program is committed to providing the skills, knowledge, and understanding needed to obtain entry-level employment in the metal-products industry.
-Advanced fields such as programming, engineering, and management are all possible with the AAS degree and field experience.
+Advanced fields such as programming, engineering, and management are all possible in this field.